2022 I-Corps@Ohio Request for Proposals

 The Principal Investigator(s) (PI) must be an employee (faculty, staff, or graduate student) at an eligible Ohio university or college with a strong passion to see his/her invention commercialized.
 The PI is primarily responsible for overall grant management and assisting the entrepreneurial lead with completing weekly customer interviews and preparing weekly team presentations.
 Attendance at the customer discovery interviews is strongly encouraged.

-The Entrepreneurial Lead(s) (EL) is typically a post-doctoral scholar or graduate, undergraduate or community college student with relevant knowledge of the underlying technology and a strong commitment to pursuing the commercial entrepreneurial opportunities.
-There may be more than one EL on the team and I-Corps@Ohio encourages teams to include graduate business students, in addition to graduate STEM students as ELs.
-The EL(s) is responsible for leading the due diligence during the customer discovery process and presenting the lessons learned each week during the training program.
+The Entrepreneurial Lead(s) (EL) is typically a post-doctoral scholar or graduate, undergraduate, or community college student with relevant knowledge of the underlying technology and a strong commitment to pursuing the commercial entrepreneurial opportunities.
+There may be more than one EL on the team and I-Corps@Ohio encourages teams to include graduate business students, in addition to graduate STEM students as EL.
+The EL is responsible for leading the due diligence during the customer discovery process and presenting the lessons learned each week during the training program.
 EL(s) conduct most of the customer interviews and capture the lessons learned in the project management tool.
-The I-Corps@Ohio program highly encourages teams to select ELs that are potentially capable of commercializing the technology if the team is able to validate the commercial opportunity during the training program.
+The I-Corps@Ohio program highly encourages teams to select EL members that are potentially capable of commercializing the technology if the team can validate the commercial opportunity during the training program.

-The Executive/Entrepreneurial Mentor(s) (EM) is typically an experienced or emerging entrepreneur or industry leader with close proximity to the research institution and experience in new venture startups, new product development and/or commercializing technology out of universities.
+The Executive/Entrepreneurial Mentor(s) (EM) is typically an experienced or emerging entrepreneur or industry leader with experience in new venture startups, new product development and/or commercializing technology out of universities.
 The EM may be but is typically not a member of the research institution.
-The EM’s primary responsibility is to coach, guide and mentor the team through the challenging search for a repeatable and scalable business model on which to launch a start-up company around the subject technology.
+The primary responsibility of the EM is to coach, guide, and mentor the team through the challenging search for a repeatable and scalable business model on which to launch a start-up company around the subject technology.
 The EM is also expected to share contacts with the team for customer interviews and to participate in interviews as much as possible.
 Furthermore, the EM is expected to regularly communicate with the I-Corps@Ohio instructional team and program staff regarding the progress of the team.
-I-Corps@Ohio is especially interested in EMs that are passionate about the technology, have strong interests in participating in the commercialization of the technology, and have relevant experience in launching new ventures or similar roles in industry.
-If the proposing team does not have an EM, the I-Corps@Ohio program staff is pleased to assist with finding a suitable person to serve in that role, including members of the national NSF I-Corps network.
+I-Corps@Ohio is especially interested in an EM that is passionate about the technology, has strong interests in participating in the commercialization of the technology, and has relevant experience in launching new ventures or similar roles in industry.
+If the proposing team does not have an EM, the I-Corps@Ohio program staff may be able to assist with finding a suitable person to serve in that role, including members of the national NSF I-Corps network.